Luxury Cruise Planning • Groups • Honeymoons • Milestone Travel

 Antarctica has a short travel season, and each part of the season can feel different.
 This is one of the most important planning decisions.

-• November: Fresh snow, dramatic ice, penguin courtship, and a more untouched early-season feel.
+November Fresh snow, dramatic ice, penguin courtship, and an untouched early-season feel.

-• December: Long daylight hours, active penguin colonies, and strong expedition conditions.
+December - January Long daylight hours, active penguin colonies, milder conditions, and peak expedition season.

 Why The Operator Matters